 Out of 1,000 applications, the District has selected 25 participants to work with land managers to implement the program.
 Meet some of the hunters:

-The District will select 25 participants to work with land managers to implement the program from April 1 through June 1.
-Each participant will be provided with procedural instruction and field identification guides.
+Each participant was provided with procedural instruction and field identification guides.
 Access has been given to SFWMD lands infested with pythons in Miami-Dade County.
 Participants will be paid:

 - A minimum wage hourly rate up to 8 hours daily.
 Time spent searching for pythons on SFWMD lands must be verified by a GPS tracking app installed on each participant's iOS or Android mobile device.